Effective Date: June 10, 2019

 Alcohol at Events

-The Alcohol Use Event Policy is applicable to any events sponsored by University recognized departments or organizations where alcohol service is a part of the event and students are present.
+The Alcohol Policy and Guidelines is applicable to any events sponsored by University recognized departments or organizations where alcohol service is a part of the event and students are present.

 The university conforms to all state and local laws controlling the sale and use of alcoholic beverages.
 It is illegal to sell, provide, or serve beer, wine, or liquor to anyone who is under the legal age of 21.
 Servers of alcohol and sponsors of social events must be aware of and comply with all state statutes and with Case Western Reserve University policies and procedures.